yuukari/make-backup/README.md

 make-backup is a simple CLI utility for creating backups on MEGA drive.
 It creates a 7Zip archive and upload it on your MEGA drive in "Backups" folder.

+## Requirements

 This utility requires MEGAcmd client and 7Zip archiver installed.
 The 7Zip archiver binary "7z.exe" must be added in PATH environment variable.
+Also, .NET framework 4.6.1+ need to be installed

 ## Usage